Common barbel: Recreational importance

+Fishing for barbel

 Baits for catching barbel vary widely according to local practices and conditions.
 In the UK, popular baits include tinned luncheon meat, fishmeal-based pellets, hemp seed, maggots, and boilies.
 In areas with high angling activity fishmeal-based pellets could constitute up to 71% of the barbel diet.
 In France, many anglers still use natural baits, especially caddis larvae, which they collect from the stones and gravel near the fish's feeding areas.
+In Poland, they are often targeted by fly-fishing.

+Barbel are often stocked into still waters, but are predominantly a river-dwelling fish and are sought by many anglers.
+They may not be the most elusive fish in the river; in the right conditions they are fairly easy to catch.
+They are hardy fish who will fight right until the landing net is slipped under them.
+Despite this hardy nature in the water they do not cope well out of the water, and must be returned safely and quickly.
+It is good practice to support the fish in the water until it is fully recovered and swims away on its own.

+The current British barbel record of 9.98 kg was landed by James Crosby from the River Lea at the Kings Weir fishery in November 2024.